-For safety, lets remove the plug wire and turn off the gas.
+Disable Mower – For safety, let’s remove the plug wire and turn off the gas.

-Turn the mower over with the carburettor side facing up, stops gas leaking on the floor.
+Turn the mower over with the carburetor side facing up, stops gas leaking on the floor. (see tilting mower over)

-Using a breaker bar, or if you don’t have improvise with your ratchet and some pipe.
+Good Fit – Select a socket (6 points preferably) and check the fit.
+Turn the ratchet left to loosen.
+Using a breaker bar, or if you don’t have to improvise with your ratchet and some pipe.

 If it still won’t budge, try tightening it slightly, this often helps, odd I know!

-Ordinarily I’ll tell you to get some heat on the bolt, the reason I haven’t introduced it earlier is because it comes with the risk of damaging the crankshaft nylon seal, which would cause the engine to leak oil.
+Heat – Ordinarily I’ll tell you to get some heat on the bolt, the reason I haven’t introduced it earlier is that it comes with the risk of damaging the crankshaft nylon seal, which would cause the engine to leak oil.

 Check out this post to see why it’s important to torque your blade bolt.

-Spindle turns when removing the blades?
-The easiest way to prevent the blade from turning while loosening the blade bolt, is to use a large block of wood to lock the blade against the mowing deck.
+The spindle turns when removing the blades?
+The easiest way to prevent the blade from turning while loosening the blade bolt is to use a large block of wood to lock the blade against the mowing deck.

-Lawn mower blade bolt direction?
-Turn the mower on its side, carburettor side up, turn the blade bolt to the left (anticlockwise) to loosen.
+Lawnmower blade bolt direction?
+Turn the mower on its side, carburetor side up, turn the blade bolt to the left (anticlockwise) to loosen.